garrison0/raymarchingfundamentals/docs/getting-started.md

 }
 ```

-`calcNormal` finds the normal direction by the method of central differences.
+`calcNormal` finds the normal direction of the nearest object surface by the method of central differences.
 Do you remember the formal definition of the derivative from Calculus?

 $$
 \lim\limits_{\epsilon{} \rarr 0}{ \frac{f(x + \epsilon{}) - f(x)}{\epsilon{}} }